MediaComem/vtmarkersgenerator/README.md

 The setup is imple: the volumes containing the tilesets need to be shared with the container.
 The disadvantage is that the cron job is watching only every minute for changes.

+## Code improvements

+Some directions of how the project could be enhanced:

+* Queue seem to be limited currenlty.
+After a certain amount of PSQL Notification, new notification aren't added to the queue.
+This might be a limitation of better-queue which use by default in-memory management.
+* Functions use too much arguments.
+It could be better to use object to share arguments across function in index.ts.